fss1/ntp_checker/README.md

 Connected to http://localhost:8086 version
 InfluxDB shell 0.9.4.2
 >

-**Grafana**
-http://localhost:3000/login
-[default login admin,admin]

-The script will use curl to make http inserts to InfluxDB so curl must be present.

 A few example queries:

 CREATE DATABASE timewatch
 DROP DATABASE timewatch
 SHOW SERIES FROM ntp_offset WHERE server = '192.168.12.34'
 SHOW TAG KEYS FROM ntp_offset
 select \* from ntp_offset where server =~ /10.0.0.\*/
 select \* from /.\*/ limit 5
 select value from ntp_offset where time > now() - 1h limit 100

 The select syntax takes the usual now() with d for day w for week.

 For plotting purposes, the external reference servers become a single plot with the same name defined in $ref_server.

+**Grafana**
+http://localhost:3000/login
+[default login admin,admin]

+The script will use curl to make http inserts to InfluxDB so curl must be present.

+In Grafana, edit the Data Source to be Type InfluxDB 0.9.x, url http://localhost:8086, influxDB Details Database, timewatch etc.
+ADD ROW -> Add Panel -> Graph  with multiple lines such as 'SELECT mean(value) FROM ntp_offset WHERE server=ip_of_server GROUP BY time($interval) server

-### NTP offset for Singlstat
+### NTP offset for Singlestat

-Within Grafana > Singlestat > Options it is possible to define colours to value ranges and a value to text mapping.
+Within Grafana -> Add Panel -> Single stat -> Options it is possible to define colours to value ranges and a value to text mapping.
 The ntp_offset is made always positive and added to the timewatch database as a separate row, poffset.
 Suggested thresholds are set as 0,0.3,0.5 Colors as Green, Orange and Red.
+Exception cases exist that can be identified by using text mapping for specific values.
-If no response from the server is found then the offset is set to 666 (firmly Red).
+If no response from the server is found then the offset is set to 666.
+If the leap indicator bit is set then the offset is set to 667.
-The value 666 is mapped to display N/A in the Singlestat display.
-It is possible to have multiple mappings.
+The value 666 is mapped to display 'Not Available'
+The value 667 is mapped to dispaly 'LI Set'